 What are the current HELOC rates in North Carolina and how do they compare to national rates?

-North Carolina's HELOC rates average 8.3%, which is the same as the national average.
+The average HELOC rate in North Carolina's HELOC rates is 8.2%, which is the same as the national average.

 What fees are commonly associated with HELOCs in North Carolina?

-Common fees include application, appraisal, annual, and early closure fees, but specifics vary by lender.
+Common fees include application fees, appraisal fees, annual fees, and early closure fees, but specifics vary by lender.

 How do HELOC rates in North Carolina compare to home equity loan rates?

-HELOC rates in North Carolina average 8.3%, while home equity loan rates are lower at 7.7%, especially beneficial for those with bad credit.
+HELOC rates in North Carolina average 8.2%, while home equity loan rates are lower at around 7.7%, especially for those with bad credit.

 How do HELOC Rates in North Carolina vary between banks and credit unions?